Health, diversity experts tackling racism on 'Coronavirus House Calls'

 Have a question about the intersection of COVID-19, public health, and racism?
-Our health and diversity experts may have the answer on today’s final weekly episode of “Coronavirus House Calls” at 3 p.m.
-CT.
-Check out yesterday’s episode of “Coronavirus House Calls” with Mark Cuban, who also touched on racial equality in the exclusive Nexstar interview.
+Our health and diversity experts may have the answer on our final weekly episode of “Coronavirus House Calls.”
+Also check out “Coronavirus House Calls” with Mark Cuban, who also touched on racial equality in his exclusive Nexstar interview.

 BIRMINGHAM, Ala.
 (WIAT) — As the death toll from the coronavirus (COVID-19) pandemic continues to rise in the U.S., we’re looking beyond statistics.
 Amidst the country’s gradual reopening, protests sparked by the death of George Floyd, a Black man who died in Minneapolis police custody, and the resulting conversations on police brutality have overshadowed the coronavirus narrative.
 Having undoubtedly borne the brunt of COVID-19, the Black community is roiling from another virus: racism.